softwarekitty/ISSTA-16-AE-6Artifacts/Readme.md

 ___

 ####Inputs
-A tab-separated-values (tsv) file with Python patterns and a list of project IDs, like:
+A tab-separated-values (tsv) file with Python patterns and a CSV list of project IDs, like:

 ```
 "ab*c"  1,2